-The Wirral Peninsula is in the north-west of England and is bounded by the River Dee on the west and the River Mersey on the east.
-Running down the centre of the peninsula is the M53 motorway which could be said to be the backbone of the area but which, more truthfully, divides the rural west of the peninsula from the heavily industrial east.
-The nearest cities are Liverpool on the other side of the Mersey and Chester at the very south of the peninsula.
+The Wirral Peninsula is in the North West of England.
+It is bounded by the River Dee on the west and the River Mersey on the east.
+The nearest cities are Liverpool on the other side of the Mersey and Chester to the south.

+The peninsula is served by the M53 motorway.
 West of the M53 are numerous small villages - Irby, Ness and Raby, to name but three - that tend to feature large houses and splendid country pubs.
-The largest communities here are West Kirby - replete with marina (and worryingly, cyanobacteria in the water) - Heswall and Neston.
+The largest communities here are West Kirby (replete with marina), Heswall and Neston.
 Perhaps the most intriguing town is Parkgate which is now most famous for its ice-cream shops.
 In earlier days, before the River Dee silted up, it was a major tourist destination and a thriving port.

-For those among you who are into walking, the Wirral Coastal Path which runs along the north of the Peninsula or the Wirral Way from Hooton to West Kirby are recommended.
+For those among you who are into walking, the Wirral Coastal Path, which runs along the north of the Peninsula, and the Wirral Way, which runs from Hooton to West Kirby, are recommended.

 The Wirral provides a variety of habitats for wildlife.
 Birdwatchers will find plenty to see around the coast and also at the RSPB Burton Mere Wetlands.
 The New Ferry Butterfly Park is a haven for butterflies and other insects including dragonflies.